encode/uvicorn/README.md

 })
 ```

-Unsubscribe a channel from the given group.
+Remove a channel from the given group.

 ### Send